We offer GLAD Newcastle related individual sessions for knee & hip osteoarthritis to help reduce symptom progression and pain.

 We keep our classes small, usually 4 clients, to allow close supervision, regular feedback and individualisation of your program.

-Before starting the program you will have a one-on-one appointment with our GLA:D certified physiotherapist.
+Before starting the program you will have a one-on-one appointment.
 This is to assess your goals, baseline function and provide basic exercises to ease your transition into the program.

 Why should I exercise?